kign/c4wa/etc/doc/language.md

 When preprocessor is used by `c4wa`, symbol `C4WA` is always defined.
 You can use it to create separate branches for `c4wa` and standard C compiler.

-`c4wa` does also come some include files of its own; they are installed as part of ZIP distribution and path is automatically added to the preprocessor.
+`c4wa` also comes with a few include files of its own; they are installed as part of ZIP distribution and path is automatically added to the preprocessor.

 Finally, `c4wa` does process so-called "line directives" inserted by a preprocessor and therefore